grokit/dcore/README.md

 - Have an install.sh that justs sets everything up so that you can be on a new nix or windows system and just get started.
     - Make sure the scripts shortcut are install so that can be easier to setup other things in cron.
+    - Steps missing:
+        - First run: setting pythonpath so that import dcore works from everywhere
+        - Have a script that setups all kind of links & dirs

 - Have a way to setup service that are checked to work every minute, if not work send e-mail. (cron + on run, if not run restart).
     - */5 * * * * root python3 /home/.../dcore/apps/report_to_cloud/report_to_cloud.py
     - https://pypi.python.org/pypi/python-daemon/ ? <-- does not support p3!